Cavlon/progblack_learninglog/log.md

 <img src="./images/julia.png" alt="julia set" width="600">
 <img src="./images/julia_code.png" alt="julia set code" width="500">

-Afterwards, I tried mapping the Tinkerbell map (https://en.wikipedia.org/wiki/Tinkerbell_map) only using the knowledge I had gained from the research I had done previously and then I decided to map another chaotic map, the Bogdanov map (https://en.wikipedia.org/wiki/Bogdanov_map), through similar means.
-I was able to implement both of these although they both cause the computer to slow after a certain number of points are plotted, so I will have to improve my shader further.
+I tried mapping the Tinkerbell map (https://en.wikipedia.org/wiki/Tinkerbell_map) only using the knowledge I had gained from the research I had done previously.
+I mapped another chaotic map, the Bogdanov map (https://en.wikipedia.org/wiki/Bogdanov_map), through similar means.
+I implemented both of these although they both cause the computer to slow after a certain number of points are plotted, so I will have to improve my shader further.

 Animated Tinkerbell map and Bogdanov map:

 <img src="./images/tinkerbell.png" alt="animated tinkerbell map" width="600">
 <img src="./images/bogdanov.png" alt="animated bogdanov map" width="600">

-I decided to implement my new knowledge using WebGL.
-To do this, I followed the instructions on the websites (https://www.tutorialspoint.com/webgl/index.htm) (https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) (https://webglfundamentals.org/).
-Using the websites, I learnt how to use buffers and I learnt how geometry is rendered, allowing me to create a basic website that displays several shaders and shapes.
-Once I learned how to create geometry, I learned how to add fragment shaders to this geometry and how to transform these with linear maps allowing me to translate, scale and rotate the vertices.
+I implemented my new knowledge using WebGL.
+I followed the instructions on the websites (https://www.tutorialspoint.com/webgl/index.htm) (https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) (https://webglfundamentals.org/).
+Using these websites, I learnt how to use buffers and I learnt how geometry is rendered, allowing me to create a basic website that displays several shaders and shapes.
+I then learned how to add fragment shaders to this geometry and how to transform these with linear maps allowing me to translate, scale and rotate the vertices.
 Finally I created a cube and animated its rotation using the skills I had learned from my research but I couldn't fix the cube from distorting when it rotates on a non-standard axis.
 I will have to research more on WebGL transformations to fix this deformation.

 Website holding the WebGL geometry and shaders showing transformation and colouring of 2D and 3D objects: